SURF TOURISM RESEARCH AND THE ENVIRONMENTAL MANAGEMENT OF SURFING SITES

 Japan's Nalu Magazine – Surf tourism research in Phuket

 In 2008, Japanese surf magazine "Nalu" came to Phuket to write a story featuring the island's waves and my surf tourism research.
 The article, written by Riku Emoto and photographed by Yasuma Miura, was centered on the concept of a surfer conducting research on surfing for an academic degree (published in Japanese).

 Conferences and Proceedings

 In recent years, I have been active in presenting surf tourism research at conferences and raising awareness of the value and significance of surfing as a coastal resource.

-At the 18th Asia Pacific Tourism Association Annual Conference (APTA) in 2012, my paper, "Towards a surf resource sustainability index: A global model for surf site conservation and Thailand case study" won the prestigious Best Paper Award (Green Aspect on Tourism Development Research), selected out of 171 papers.
+At the 18th Asia Pacific Tourism Association Annual Conference (APTA) in 2012, "Towards a surf resource sustainability index: A global model for surf site conservation and Thailand case study" won Best Paper Award (Green Aspect on Tourism Development Research), selected out of 171 papers.